turkish-nlp-suite/Corona-mini-dataset/README.md

 For the processed version html tags, expressions in brackets and some other tags are removed.

-Part of Duygu 2022 Fall-Winter collection, "Turkish NLP with Duygu".
+Part of Duygu 2022 Fall-Winter collection, "Turkish NLP with Duygu"/ "Duygu'yla Türkçe NLP".